tofuengine/tofu/CODING_STYLE.md

 #include <stb/stb_image.h>
 ```

+## Callbacks and Userdata

+In C one can implement a "dependency injection" of some sort by mean of function pointers.

+A typical usage is for I/O, as a way to provide some custom implementation for non-standard I/O functions.
+In such a scenario, the API requires to pass one or more functions pointers and a (optional) user-data.
+The former are very ofter packed into a structure and passed as pointer, while the latter is a generic `void *`.

+We stick to this pattern in our code.

+Having the two separated permits to pre-define the structure once for all and reuse it (which isn't technically an issue with C99's compound literals but, nonetheless, represents a way to both optimize and keep the code cleaner).

+More precisely we avoid to either

+- pass each single callback as a different argument (which would confuse the code a lot),
+- pass the callbacks structure by value (occupies the stack more than it's necessary),
+- pack the functions pointers AND the user-data into the same function (which might appear clever, but it's really just messy).

 ## Folders Usage

 According to the "purpose" of the file, it will be places in a specific folder.
 The rules are the following: